 Those of us in the storage or infrastructure industry have been talking about data growth for years, decades even.
 I’ll date myself on this one, but I remember a project I did with Legato and SGI in the 90s to showcase the superior performance of NetWorker, which SGI OEMed at the time.
 The objective was to back up one (!) terabyte in less than one hour.
 As outrageous as that seems today, at the time we could count on two hands the number of organizations worldwide that had more than 1TB of data.
 (It also took SGI weeks and over $1m in equipment to build out the environment.)
 This looks so quaint today as we contemplate statistics like worldwide data is expected to hit 175 zettabytes (10,000 TB) in 2025!

 Basically the growth in our digital world is mind-boggling but also completely understandable.
 Not long ago, it was accepted lore that the most important data exists in an organization’s databases, running e-commerce, ERP, email, and the like.
 While those are still important, today it’s unstructured data that has become the lifeblood of an organization, not just the traditional office documents, video and audio files, but now geo-spatial data, IoT data, streaming, and on and on.
 In fact, it is estimated that over 200 billion devices will be generating data by 2020 alone.
 Because of this and related trends, the use of cloud for both compute and storage has exploded.
 By 2025, almost 50% of all data will be stored in the cloud.

-I thought it would be fun to compile some interesting statistics to look at data growth, cloud trends, and other fun info (90% of all data was created in the last two years!).
+I thought it would be fun to compile some interesting statistics to look at data growth over time, cloud trends, and other fun info (90% of all data was created in the last two years!).
 I share these with you for your enlightenment and enjoyment, and don’t forget to check the footnotes.

 - Worldwide data is expected to hit 175 zettabytes by 2025, representing a 61% CAGR1